What Are the Top Apologetics Resources for Students?

 1. The Apologetics Study Bible for Students.
 This Bible has quick answers to the top 130+ questions students have about God, the Bible, ethics, and other religions, as well as many other apologetics features spread throughout its pages.

-1. Summit Ministries: A life-changing 12-day worldview training experience for students in California, Colorado, and Tennessee.
+1. Summit Ministries: A life-changing 12-day worldview training experience for students in Colorado, Pennsylvania, and Tennessee.

-2. Re-Think: Weekend apologetics conferences featuring leading apologists and thinkers today tailored uniquely for students.
+2. Re-Think: Weekend apologetics conferences tailored uniquely for students featuring leading apologists, thinkers, and influencers.

 3. Impact 360 Immersion: Two-week summer worldview and apologetics experience for high school students in Pine Mountain, Georgia.